favdv/PowerQuery/README.md

 ```
 let Source = Record.FieldNames(#shared) in Source
 ```
 - A list with all functions available in your powerbi report.
 Since you can't use a fullstop for a custom function name, you could filter the list on items with a fullstop only to get the default functions.

+_**Note that Web.Contents is not in #shared, so even adding this to that array will not help with dynamic refreshing of data.
+So far the only option is to copy the function into a query.**_

 ## Copy the code as a new function in PowerBI